I caught myself this morning saying something really intelligent. (probably because of the movie I watched last night

 - It becomes easier to reframe once you have used the Unconditional Love Activator for a length of time.
 I am including it in the Effortless Abundance Activator, so if you get that, you’ll have 168 activators in one neat audio, including the Unconditional Love Activator.
 Warning: if your vibration is under 170, you need the bottled remedy first.

-And then can enter the competition of who fails most.
+And then you can enter a competition of who fails most.

 I will have a prize for the winner.
 A big one.
 At least a thousand bucks…